-The request is not anticipated to cause any unsafe situations.
+The request is anticipated not to cause any unsafe situations.

 (d) Does not result in the grant of a special privilege in that the same waiver would be granted under similar circumstances on other property for another applicant or owner.
-As more development occurs within historic districts, it is imperative that the historic sites and the district streetscapes remain compatible in massing and configuration to maintain the historic setting of the district.
-The Marine Way area is known for flooding during storms and King tide events; thus, vertical elevation of the existing contributing structure will improve its resiliency to flooding.
-Additions are regulated by the implementation of the visual compatibility standards, as it is integral to provide massing controls to aid in the impact modifications may have on the historic integrity of structures within historic districts.
+As more development occurs within historic district, it is imperative that the historic sites and the historic streetscape as a whole remain with compatible massing and size in order to maintain the historic setting of the district.
+The Marine Way area is known for flooding during storms and King tides and vertical elevation of the existing contributing structure will improve its resiliency to flooding.
+With that said, additions are regulated by the implementation of the visual compatibility standards, as it is integral to provide massing controls to aid in the impact modifications may have on the historic integrity structures within historic districts.
 Additional setbacks to the proposed additions would soften the appearance and impact on the adjacent structures & streetscape, while also maintaining the visual relationship between buildings and the open space between them.
+A smaller addition could be accommodated in the rear of the site, that could be secondary and subordinate to the main mass of the historic building and may not overwhelm the historic character of the existing contributing residence.
 The board will need to determine if the waiver results in a special privilege and if the same waiver would be granted under similar circumstances on other property.
-It is noted that there are two other COA's in process for the two properties immediately to the south of the subject site.